We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

 What’s the difference between a balloon and residual payment?

-Both a residual and balloon payment refer to amounts that are left over at the end of a loan term and which need to be paid out at that time.
-The key difference lies in how these amounts are determined.
+Both a residual and balloon payment refer to the amount left over at the end of a loan term and which needs to be paid out at that time.
+The key difference lies in how these amount are determined.

-A balloon payment is set in an agreement by the borrower and the lender in order to lower the ongoing monthly repayments.
-Residual value is forecast based on how much the asset will be worth once the loan term finishes, taking into account depreciation.
-A balloon payment does not take depreciation into account.
+A balloon payment is set in an agreement by the borrower and the lender in order to lower the ongoing monthly repayments and does not take depreciation into account.

 What are the benefits of a balloon payment?